-Here's The Worst Personality Trait Of Each Zodiac Sign
+These Are The Worst Traits of Each Zodiac Sign - SHE'SAID'

 Some people say that it’s possible to read anything into a particular personality description; that people will find something to latch on to no matter what.
 But this, I have found, is not true.
 By and large, I find that people do conform to their astrological descriptions, at least in some aspect or other.
 Rising signs and where your moons are affect this, of course – the best way to make sense of your sign is to have your entire chart read by someone like Susan Miller, the queen of Astrology Zone.
 She knows what she’s talking about.

 Still, there are many things to learn from simply looking at your sun sign – the main sign you were born under.
 There are four elements (water, earth, fire, and air), and each of the 12 signs is associated with one of them.
-Signs are also fixed, cardinal, or mutable, and each of these qualities affects who you are, as well.
+Signs are also fixed, cardinal, or mutable, and each of these qualities affects your personality, as well.

 But enough about that – let’s get to the dirt.
-Here are the absolute worst personality traits of each sign, as interpreted by me, a longtime student of astrology and Susan Miller devotee.
+Here are the absolute worst personality traits of each zodiac sign, as interpreted by me, a longtime student of astrology and Susan Miller devotee.
 I dare you to deny the truth about yourself…

 Aries